 Many areas of community concern are not specifically addressed in the law.

 Common Complaints are:

-- The smell of marijuana smoke from a neighbor’s home (single family, condo, etc.) – all “smoke free” laws (see §328J) also apply to medical marijuana and Registry staff typically refer complainants to their Board of Directors or property managers (for condos/apartments) or to speak directly to their neighbors in this regard.
+- The smell of cannabis smoke from a neighbor’s home (single family, condo, etc.) – all “smoke free” laws (see §328J) also apply to medical cannabis and Registry staff typically refer complainants to their Board of Directors or property managers (for condos/apartments) or to speak directly to their neighbors in this regard.

 - Other smells or questionable activity from a neighbor’s home – Registry staff typically recommend that the complainant file a report with the Narcotics Enforcement Division

 §329-128 Fraudulent misrepresentation: penalty… fraudulent misrepresentation to a law enforcement official of …

 - (a) “any fact or circumstance relating to the medical use of cannabis to avoid arrest or prosecution under this part or chapter 721 shall be a petty misdemeanor and subject to a fine of $500.”

 - (b) “any fact or circumstance relating to the issuance of a written certificate by a physician not covered under section §329-126 for the medical use of cannabis shall be a misdemeanor.”

 §329-129 Prohibited acts; flammable solvents …

 - (a) “no qualifying patient or primary caregiver shall use butane to extract tetrahydrocannabinol from cannabis plants.”